 - TabbyTracker is a kitties-only site for reporting lost and found felines.

 - Get Me Home allows you to report lost and found pets and register your tags.

 - PetFBI shares lost and found reports and offers tools for creating flyers.

-- FidoFinder is the partner to TabbyTracker and works for lost and found pups.
+- FidoFinder is the partner of TabbyTracker and claims to be the largest public database of lost dogs.

 - Petfinder is a site that lets you search for pets to adopt—and it can also lead you to a pet who’s been missing for a while.

 - FoundLostDogs is a city-based tool for reporting lost and found pups.

 - FindingRover uses facial recognition to help identify your pet if someone finds them and uploads an image.
 This is a helpful preventative tool, too, if you sign up and create your profile before your animal goes missing.

 - Helping Lost Pets is another database of missing and found pets, plus adoptable animals who need homes.